beingnoble03/authentication-system-golang/README.md

  - `gin` - It is most popular go framework that is designed for building APIs.
 Hence, I have used gin to complete the task.
  - `go-jwt` - It is the most popular package for implementing JWTs in Go.
 It has many pre-defined functions for signing and validating JWTs.
 Hence, used I have used it here, to sign and validate access_token and refresh_token.
  - `gorm` - It is the most popular ORM package in the Go ecosystem.
 Makes it really easy to create models and querying through database.
+ - `bcrypt` - It implements Provos and Mazières's bcrypt adaptive hashing algorithm.
+Used to hash passwords to store in database.

 #### DATABASE STRUCTURE